 8) Unexpected Returns, Understanding Secular Stock Market Cycles by Ed Easterling (2005)

 Get this book, turn to page 28, and study figure 3.1.

 7) A Viennese Waltz Down Wall Street by Mark Skousen (2013)

-One of two books on the list that deal specifically with Austrian School Economics.
-Let me share a simple rule I learned a long time ago: If Dr. Skousen has written it, you should read it.
+One of two books on the list that deals specifically with Austrian School Economics.
+Let me share a simple rule, I learned a long time ago: If Dr. Skousen has written it, you should read it.

 6) The Education of a Speculator by Victor Niederhoffer (1996)

 This book holds the unfortunate distinction of being published just before a very public blow-up of Mr. Niederhoffer’s hedge fund.
 Don’t let that (or a subsequent high profile blow-up in the 2008 crisis) discourage you from learning how to “Niederhoffer” a class, or read his descriptions of the investment ecosystem and role of deception in nature.

 5) Investment Psychology Explained, Classic Strategies to Beat the Markets by Martin J. Pring (1993)

 Don’t be fooled by the ill-advised subtitle “Classic Strategies to Beat the Markets” this is not a how-to book on investing, but it will teach you how to think about investing.